gbrunner/developing-with-imagery/README.md

 - Familiarity with ArcGIS Server\Enterprise

 ## Textbooks
 No textbook!
-All course materials and readings will be available online for free.
+All course readings will be available online for free.

 ## Course Schedule
 | Week    | Topics | Date |